az0977776/eau2/report/doc.md

 - Unit tests for existing components: DataFrames and Sorer
 - Networking protocol
 - Manually tested Networking code

-What needs to be done:
 - Ability to serialize and deserialize dataframes
 - Create a Key/Value Store class
 - Create an application class

+What needs to be done:
 - Create a Distributed DataFrame that can be stored across multiple nodes
+- Distribute the Key/Value Store via the network
+- Debug memory management